 However, the document will need to be signed and witnessed by the commissioner of oaths, as the statement that you will make will have the value of a true statement and when you will present your facts during the trial, the court will consider that you have expressed certain facts in accordance with the reality and that you have not lied.

-If the document does not have the valid signature of a commissioner of oaths, the person who will testify will not be able to use the affidavit, as it will become invalid in accordance to the UK regulations.
+If the document does not have the valid signature of a commissioner of oaths, the person who will testify will not be able to use the affidavit, as it will become invalid in accordance with UK regulations.
 If you need to prepare an affidavit, our notary in London can present information on how to write this document.
 Below, we will present some facts you should consider:

 - write only information that you know to be true, in accordance with the events you have experienced;

-- provided that you do not respect this rule and the court will learn that the events described in the document were false and that you knew they were false, you can actually receive a fine or other punishments, in accordance with the provisions of the law;
+- provided that you do not respect this rule and the court will learn that the events described in the document were false and that you knew they were false, you can actually receive a fine or other punishment, in accordance with the provisions of the law;

 - in an affidavit, you do not include your personal opinions, nor will you make your personal opinions to pass as facts;